LinusBorg/vue-mixable/README.md

 One of the challenges in such a migration is that one often cannot rewrite a mixin into a composable and replace all of that mixin's usage instances in the app at once, epsecially when mixins depend on one another, which is often the case in larger code-bases.

-This is where `vue-comixable` can help: The team can keep all their mixins for the time of the migration, but convert each of them into composables with one line of code.
+This is where `vue-mixable` can help: The team can keep all their mixins for the time of the migration, but convert each of them into composables with one line of code.
 You get have your cake, and eat it to, in a way.

 Then they can migrate individual components from the mixin to the composable at their own pace, and once the migration is done, they can rewrite the mixin into a proper standalone composable and finally remove the mixin from your codebase.